Skip to main content

 - https://en.wikipedia.org/wiki/National_War_Memorial_(India)

-- 1. Where is the National War Memorial located and what is its significance?
+- 1. Where is the National War Memorial located and

 - 2. What is the nation’s highest gallantry award?